Dreamcast-Projects/libfatfs/README.md

 Get the file access mode and the file status flags of an opened file.

 fcntl(fd, F_GETFL, ... /* arg */ ); /* Only command supported right now.
-Returns teh file access mode and the file status flags of a file/folder associated with fd */
+Returns the file access mode and the file status flags of a file/folder associated with fd */